-Directions: Use this activity to demonstrate specific characteristics that give one applicant an advantage over another in admissions.
+Directions: Use this activity to demonstrate to students specific characteristics that give one applicant an advantage over another in the college admission process.

 - 1. Ask eight volunteers to play.
 Hand each player a "student profile card" and have them line up in order of GPA from highest to lowest.
 They should hold up the card with the GPA side facing the audience. - 2.
-Ask the audience and the players to predict which students would seem the most desirable to college admissions based on what they see (GPA only). - 3.
-Then, read the following instructions: - If you have taken a robust academic program, move up two spaces. - If you served in student government, move up one space. - If you clearly stated that this college is your first choice by making an early decision application and commitment, move up two spaces. - If you have job-shadowed someone in your desired career field or intended major, move up one space. - If you have not done any college and career research, move back one space. - If you do not know any of your teachers well enough to feel comfortable asking for a recommendation, move back two spaces. - If, when you typed your college essay, you forgot to change the name of the college you were applying to, move back three spaces. - If you did not write the optional college essay, move back one space. - If your college essay topic was sports as a metaphor for life, move back one space. - If you wrote the "Essay of the Year," the one that was passed around the admissions office, move up two spaces. - If you plagiarized an American history paper and were caught, sit down-you are out of the competition entirely. - If you will be the first in your family to attend college, move up two spaces. - Move up two spaces if you attended an enriching summer program between your junior and senior years. - If you have participated in NO extracurricular activities, move back three spaces. - Move up one space if you have participated in a significant community service project. - If you belong to an organization like Junior Achievement, Scouts, the Honor Society, etc., move up two spaces. - If you are a varsity athlete, move up one space.
-If you are all-region in a sport, move up another space. - If you got a "D" in an academic course at the end of your junior year, move back three spaces. - If you wrote a letter to the college admission officer and explained the extenuating circumstances surrounding a grade of "D," move up one space. - If you decide to protect your GPA by not taking AP classes offered at your school, move back two spaces. - If you come from a single-parent household and must work part-time to help with expenses, move up two spaces. - If your last name is Kennedy, and the name on the college library is Kennedy, and it is not a coincidence, move to the front of the line and stay there.
+Ask the audience and the players to make predictions about which students would seem the most desirable to college admissions based on what they see (GPA only). - 3.
+Then, read the following instructions: - If you have taken an exceptionally strong academic program, move up two spaces. - If you served in student government, move up one space. - If you clearly stated that this college is your first choice by making an early decision application and commitment, move up two spaces. - If you have job shadowed someone in your desired career field or intended major, move up one space. - If you have not done any college and career research, move back one space. - If you do not know any of your teachers well enough to feel comfortable asking for a recommendation, move back two spaces. - If, when you typed your college essay, you forgot to change the name of the college you were applying to, move back three spaces. - If you did not write the optional college essay, move back one space. - If the topic of your college essay was sports as a metaphor for life, move back one space. - If you wrote the "Essay of the Year," the one that was passed around the admissions office, move up two spaces. - If you plagiarized an American history paper and were caught, sit down-you are out of the competition entirely. - If you will be the first in your family to attend college, move up two spaces. - If you attended an enriching summer program between your junior and senior years, move up two spaces. - If you have participated in NO extracurricular activities, move back three spaces. - If you have participated in a significant community service project, move up one space. - If you belong to an organization like Junior Achievement, Scouts, Honor Society, etc., move up two spaces. - If you are a varsity athlete, move up one space.
+If you are all-region in a sport, move up another space. - If you got a "D" in an academic course at the end of your junior year, move back three spaces. - If you wrote a letter to the college admission officer and explained the extenuating circumstances surrounding a grade of "D," move up one space. - If you decided to protect your GPA by not taking AP classes offered at your school, move back two spaces. - If you come from a single-parent household and must work part-time to help with expenses, move up two spaces. - If your last name is Kennedy, and the name on the college library is Kennedy, and it is not a coincidence, move all the way to the front of the line and stay there.

-At the end of the game, discuss why some attributes advanced students forward and others moved backward.
+At the end of the game, discuss why some attributes advanced students forward and why some moved backward.
 What does this mean for students and college admissions?
-How can students create the most robust application?
+How can students create the strongest application?

-Student Profiles

-Print out this page.
-Cut and fold the paper so the front side displays the GPA and student profile on the back.
+Student Profiles: Print out this page.
+Cut and fold the paper so that the front side of paper displays the GPA and student profile is on the back.
 Select eight players and hand each one a player profile card.
 Enlarge if needed.